Classics and Religious Studies

 Students in classroom listening to lecture

-When you major in classics and religious studies at the University of Nebraska–Lincoln, you’ll study the languages and cultures of the ancient Mediterranean world and civilization’s major religions.
-Focus on one of three options: ancient Greco-Roman civilization, ancient Greek and Latin or the traditions of Christianity, Judaism, Islam, Buddhism and Hinduism.
+When you major in classics and religious studies at the University of Nebraska–Lincoln, you’ll study the culture, history and legacy of ancient Mediterranean societies and examine the world’s major religions.
+Focus on ancient Greek and Roman civilization, Greek and Latin language or the traditions of Christianity, Judaism, Islam, Buddhism, Hinduism, Daoism and Confucianism.

 • College